If you have enjoyed the rest of this blog, you may be interested in my books. For formats and reviews see them on the Amazon site.

 John Passmore is a life-long sailor and professional writer.
 His book Old Man Sailing was described by Yachting Monthly as “a word-of-mouth bestseller”.

 In The Voyage, he takes it a step further.
-At times truly hilarious, at others, quite frankly weird; as Yachting World’s Tom Cunliffe said of the author: “A
+At times truly hilarious, at others, quite frankly weird; as Yachting World’s Tom Cunliffe said of the author: “A professional storyteller who always sees the funny side, even when laughs must have been hard to find.”

 Audiobook of The Voyage #1, read by the author:

 A note from the author: I tried for the best part of a year to record the Audible version of Old Man Sailing but could never get it past the quality control checks.
-However, people have been very kind about the podcast (which has no quality control at all).
+However, people have been very kind about the oldmansailing podcast (which has no quality control at all).
 This book is recorded in the same way – with a cheap gaming headset.
 Consequently, it has to be distributed in a similarly amateurish fashion:

-The Good Stuff – Book One
+Good Stuff – Book One

 John Passmore is the author of Old Man Sailing: Some dreams take a lifetime – the story of his escape from Lockdown by sailing alone into the Atlantic for 42 days and 3,629 miles.
 Yachting Monthly called it “A word-of-mouth bestseller”.